Oslo, Norway

 What are the schools in Oslo like?

 "Oslo is home to a number of excellent international and bilingual schools.
 The International School of Oslo (ISO) is one of the most highly regarded international schools in the city.
 It offers a comprehensive curriculum in English, with a focus on developing students’ academic, social, and emotional skills.
 The school also offers a range of extracurricular activities, such as sports, music, and art.
 The Norwegian International School (NIS) is another top international school in Oslo.
 It offers a bilingual education in both English and Norwegian, with a focus on developing students’ language skills.
 The school also offers a range of extracurricular activities, such as sports, music, and art.
 The Oslo International School (OIS) is a bilingual school that offers a curriculum in both English and Norwegian.
 The school has a strong focus on developing students’ academic, social, and emotional skills.
 It also offers a range of extracurricular activities, such as sports, music, and art.
 The International School of Stavanger (ISS) is a bilingual school that offers a curriculum in both English and Norwegian.
 The school has a strong focus on developing students’ academic, social, and emotional skills.
 It also offers a range of extracurricular activities, such as sports, music, and art.
 The International School of Bergen (ISB) is a bilingual school that offers a curriculum in both English and Norwegian.
 The school has a strong focus on developing students’ academic, social, and emotional skills.
-It also offers a range of extracurricular activities, such as sports, music, and art," explained one expat living in Oslo, Norway.
+It also offers a range of extracurricular activities, such as sports, music, and art," remarked one parent with kids at in Oslo.

 What are the pros and cons of living in Oslo?